 In Key Stage 3, a mastery Scheme of Work has been developed to improve basic skills in Mathematics.
 Students will be studying Number, Ratio & Proportion, Algebra, Geometry & Measures and Statistics.
 Instead of teaching a whole range of topics, fewer topics are taught in greater depth.
 This allows students to be better prepared to access the more rigorous topics taught in the new GCSE curriculum, stretching students’ learning at all levels.
-In Years 7 and 8, students are taught in mixed ability classes.
+In Years 7 and 8, students are taught in mixed ability classes and ability-based sets (two top sets on both east and west side are single sex classes and others are mixed) in year 9 with the group size for lower attainers being smaller to allow greater support.
 Topic tests and formal, cumulative assessments are used to raise the importance for spiral learning and to encourage students to improve their ability to recall prior knowledge.

 The mathematics content aims to:

 Students will consolidate their numerical and mathematical capability from key stage 2 and extend their understanding of the number system to include decimals, fractions, powers, and roots.
 They will be able to select and use appropriate calculation strategies to solve increasingly complex problems.
 Students will use algebra to generalise the structure of arithmetic, including to formulate mathematical relationships.
 Pupils will become proficient in using language and properties precisely to analyse 2-D and 3-d shapes and statistics.